tldr-pages/tldr/pages/common/rar.md

 `rar a -p{{password}} {{path/to/archive_name.rar}} {{path/to/file_or_directory}}`

-- Archive, ecrypting file data and headers with password:
+- Encrypt file data and headers with password:

 `rar a -hp{{password}} {{path/to/archive_name.rar}} {{path/to/file_or_directory}}`